Getting Started with halomod

 halo_profile_params : Dictionary of parameters for the Profile model.

-halo_concentration_model : A halo_concentration-mass relation
+halo_concentration_model : A halo_concentration-mass relation.

 halo_concentration_params : Dictionary of parameters for the concentration model.